rfbergeron/bompiler/IDEAS.md

   registers if they fit.
 I don't want to worry about this and my compiler will not be doing it so I won't need this to achieve self-hosting

+## Identifier Labels
+Based on the language definition, it looks like labels are attached to the statement immediately following them.
+Just something to note for later.

+## Increment and decrement
+These operators must have an lval argument.
+They must also have unique tokens so that they may be distinguished outside of the parser.

 ## Storage of string constants
 Currently, the type checker/symbol table is repsonsible for tracking string constants.
 It would make more sense for the string set to track them in some